 By selling your timeshare, it's nearly impossible to make back what you originally paid.
 However, it can finally end future expenses, such as those dreadful maintenance fees.
 Unfortunately, for many, that's more than enough.

 An alternative option timeshare companies give clients is to rent their units out to others for a profit.
-Timeshare salespeople claim that you will make enough money to cover your mortgage costs and other timeshare fees by renting it out.
-The truth is that while renting it out can help to lighten the financial hardship; it is often minimal help.
-If you are interested in keeping your timeshare ownership but need help covering the expenses, listing it for renting may help.
+Timeshare salespeople claim you will make enough money to cover your mortgage costs and other timeshare fees by renting it out.
+The truth is that while renting it out can help to lighten financial hardship, it is often minimal help.
+If you want to keep your timeshare ownership but need help covering the expenses, listing it for rent may help.

-Unfortunately, the exit options listed thus far are not too promising.
+Unfortunately, the timeshare exit strategies listed thus far are not too promising.
 Rescinding your timeshare or giving it back to the resort will only work under certain circumstances.
 Selling and renting out your timeshare often delivers disappointing results.

-The growing number of unhappy timeshare owners is why we now have the timeshare cancellation industry.
+The growing number of unhappy timeshare owners is why we now have this cancellation industry.
 Timeshare exit services have recently become a hot commodity because they have worked for many people.

 So, what is a timeshare exit company?
 It's a team of timeshare experts who develop exit strategies for their customers.
 Their solutions are customized to meet the unique needs of each customer.

-As you can tell, getting out of a timeshare obligation is far from easy.
-There are very few routes to take towards timeshare freedom, but you must follow one of these strategies if you hope to reach it.
+As you can tell, getting out of a timeshare obligation takes a lot of work.
+There are very few routes to take toward timeshare freedom, but you must follow one of these strategies to achieve it.
 Choose which method best suits your needs.

-While the timeshare developer may go above and beyond to keep you tied down to your agreement, you are now aware that you can cut ties with them for good.
-You don't have to endure the unbearable stress of unwanted timeshare ownership anymore.
+While the timeshare developer may go above and beyond to keep you tied to your agreement, you are now aware that you may be able to cut ties with them for good.
+You no longer have to endure the unbearable stress of unwanted timeshare ownership.